eoabdulhalim/PowerCo-Customer-Churn-Prediction/README.md

 ## Example Usage

 - **Input Data (Streamlit UI)**: The user will upload CSV file containing new data with the same structure of the data which the model trained on, usage patterns, account history, etc.
-- **Output**: The model will predict whether the customer is likely to churn or not, along with the probability of churn, you will receive a CSV file ready to download containing Customer ID, Channel Sales, Prediction.
+- **Output**: The model will predict whether the customer is likely to churn or not, you will receive a CSV file ready to download containing Customer ID, Channel Sales, Prediction.